yexuanyang/flip_simulation/README.md

 Firstly run `get_iomem.sh` in qemu guest machine to get `iomem.txt`

 Secondly run `python3 gdb.py` in the host machine to simulate the bits flip.

+**Note**: Detach gdb server before `python3 gdb.py`, otherwise it will blocked because 1234 port is used.